corda/corda/docs/source/node-cloud.rst

   curl -H Metadata:true http://169.254.169.254/metadata/instance?api-version=2017-04-02| jq '.network.interface[0].ipv4.ipAddress[0].publicIpAddress'

-In the same time keep the RPC addresses to one of the IP addresses of the VM.
-(Preconfigured value of 0.0.0.0 is fine).
 Note that only the p2p port (10002) is opened by default on a Network Security Group attached to the VM.
 To enable RPC communication from a remote machine firewall has to be adjusted.